justinmklam/personal-blog/content/posts/2026/02/beginners-guide-split-keyboards/index.md

 ## How Do I Choose?
 With the overwhelming number of keyboards one can acquire, how does one choose one for themselves?

-The first question is to ask yourself how many keys you think you need, which starts with whether you need a number row or not.
-Generally, the more keys you have, the faster the learning curve will be.
+The first question is to ask yourself how many keys you think you need, which starts with whether you need a number row, arrow keys, home/end, etc. Generally, the more keys you have, the faster the learning curve will be.

 Once you narrow down to the number of keys, next is the form factor.
 Aside from watching review videos on YouTube, there are also some great web tools to help since this will also depend on your own hand geometry.

-Personally, I found the amount of column stagger doesn't make a huge difference (except for maybe the pinky colum), whereas the thumb cluster matters a bit more since an overly tucked or stretched thumb is more noticeably uncomfortable.
+> Personally, I found the amount of column stagger doesn't make a huge difference (except for maybe the pinky column), whereas the thumb cluster matters a bit more since an overly tucked or stretched thumb is more noticeably uncomfortable.

 ![Searchable collection of ergonomic keyboards.](yal-tools-ergo-keyboards.png "YAL Tools|https://yal-tools.github.io/ergo-keyboards/")